vinyar/chef_win_reboots/reboot_demo/README.md

 * Join AD as part of the chef client run

 Patterns:
-* Pattern 1 - Wrapper recipe pattern.
+* Pattern 1 - Rapper recipe pattern.
 > This pattern will run through the list of recipes and skip the entire recipe if there is a pending reboot.
 > This is useful when you need multiple reboots during the chef client run.